shanej3/Shotgun.py/README.md

 Left/Right click for Fire/Special fire

-ESCAPE for starting the game (from score screen)
+ENTER/RETURN for starting the game (from score screen)

 ## Rules: